 Storage

-Store: Refried black beans make delicious leftovers!
-Allow to cool and store in an airtight container in the fridge for up to 5 days.
+Store: Store leftovers in an airtight container in the fridge for up to 5 days.

 Reheat: Warm leftovers on the stovetop with a splash of water, stirring until heated through.
 Alternatively, they can be reheated in the microwave.